Child Custody Solicitors

 People often use the phrase “child custody” when discussing child arrangement orders.
 This is not a term that is generally used in the legal world but is used in the public space.
 “Child custody” is professionally known as Child Arrangements.

 If you are looking to confirm child arrangements, it is always preferable to have this made in writing, in the form of a Child Arrangements Order.
 This can avoid any misinterpretation going forward.
-A child arrangement order outlines time shared with children and can be between you, your partner and grandparents.
+A child arrangement order outlines time shared with children and can be between you and your partner and occasionally grandparents.

 Court Ordered Child Arrangement

-The court expects parents to be able to come to an agreement between them about where and how the children will live.
+The court expects parents to be able to come to an agreement between them about where and how the children will live and how their time will be divided between both parents.
 In this respect, the courts prefer not to get involved.
 However, where there is discord between two separating parents, there are a number of options available:

 Child Arrangement Orders